 “Concept•Aid is particularly beneficial in the rebreeding stage, preparing those cows for breeding all the way through post-breeding.
 Any time you try to cut a corner, the results won’t be very good,” Boyd said.

 Four years ago, Boyd started using another VitaFerm product during the summer months to help improve his herd health and maintain pregnancy in his herd, when the VitaFerm HEAT® mineral was introduced.
 He feeds the free-choice mineral that contains capsaicin to help maintain circulation to support animal performance in both heat and fescue situations.
 Capsaicin is research-proven to lower body temperature, which can improve conception rates by maintaining pregnancy.
-HEAT also includes garlic, a natural insect repellent.
+HEAT also includes garlic, to deter insects.

 “We really see a difference in fly control with our cows.
 When it is really hot out, we see fewer cows pond up, and they are out grazing more frequently.
 Perhaps the biggest impact is the difference we see here where we graze on fescue.
 We have lost fewer pregnancies from fescue toxicity since we started feeding the HEAT mineral,” Boyd said.